 - encouraging sharing of best practice and other information between members;

 - organising (where appropriate with other organisations) conferences to explore various aspects of cathedral ministry, community engagement, education work and fabric issues;

 - providing training to members of cathedral Chapters; and

 - conducting research to assist in promoting the national role of cathedrals and to provide information for decision making at a local level so that cathedrals can engage better with their communities.

 In response to this increasing role, the AEC was registered as a company limited by guarantee and a charity in 2009.
 The members of the company are the 42 Anglican cathedrals; St George’s Chapel, Windsor, and Westminster Abbey are associate members.

 The AEC’s activities are overseen by a Board of Directors and Trustees (known as the Executive Committee) elected by the members.
 The Executive meets on six occasions each year.
 Executive members have responsibility for various areas of activity (education, visitors and volunteers, training, media relations, liturgy and music, adult learning etc.) and undertake work in these areas throughout the year.

-The AEC employs a part-time Co-ordinator who supports the Executive and works with the Executive members in all aspects of their responsibilities, as well as working with member cathedrals by encouraging networking, facilitating exchanges of information and issuing best practice guidance.
+The AEC employs a part-time Executive Director who supports the Executive and works with the Executive members in all aspects of their responsibilities, as well as working with member cathedrals by encouraging networking, facilitating exchanges of information and issuing best practice guidance.
 By doing this work centrally and disseminating the results, cathedrals are better able to use their resources.